Bosch-0/Project-Muggle/README.md

 ## 🗺️ Guides
 Project Muggle will create simple how-to guides to help end users navigate products developed by Bitcoin Core.
-Guides will be published on Medium / GitHub and my personal site (coming soon).
+Guides will be published on Medium / GitHub.

 <details>
  <summary>List of guides</summary>